-- Definition from Oxford Languages. - As per GFOA's Financial Foundations for Thriving Communities body of work, a common mental model used by participants in public finance decisions is a zero-sum game, where participants are pitted against each other in a win-lose - 3 This came from a story related by Krista Morrison at the 2023 GFOA Annual Conference: Morrison, K. (May 23, 2023).
-Politics in budgeting: Don't hate the player, don't hate the game. change the game [Conference session].
+- 1 Definition from Oxford Languages. - 2 As per GFOA's Financial Foundations for Thriving Communities body of work, a common mental model used by participants in public finance decisions is a zero-sum game, where participants are pitted against each other in a win-lose competition for resources. - 3 This came from a story related by Krista Morrison at the 2023 GFOA Annual Conference: Morrison, K. (May 23, 2023).
+Politics in budgeting: Don't hate the player, don't hate the game, change the game [Conference session].
 2023 GFOA Annual Conference.
-Portland, Oregon. - Acemoglu, D. & Johnson, S. (2023).
+Portland, Oregon. - 4 Acemoglu, D. & Johnson, S. (2023).
 Power and progress: Our thousand-year struggle over technology and prosperity.
-New York, NY, PublicAffairs. - 5 Bernays, E. (2004).
+New York, NY, Public Affairs. - 5 Bernays, E. (2004).
 Propaganda.
-Ig Publishing - This came from a story related by former mayor of Kansas City, Missouri, Mark Funkhouser at the 2023 GFOA Annual Conference: Funkhouser, M. (May 23, 2023).
+Ig Publishing. - 6 This came from a story related by former mayor of Kansas City, Missouri, Mark Funkhouser at the 2023 GFOA Annual Conference: Funkhouser, M. (May 23, 2023).
 Politics in budgeting: Don't hate the player, don't hate the game, change the game [Conference session].
 2023 GFOA Annual Conference.
-Portland, Oregon. - This came from a story related by Rick Cole at the 2023 GFOA Annual Conference: Cole, R. (May 23, 2023).
-Politics in budgeting: Don't hate the player, don't hate the game change the game [Conference session], 2023 GFOA Annual Conference.
-Portland, Oregon. - This is based on surveying audience members at GFOA conferences to ask them what they think are the most important values in the code. - Note that Funkhouser was mayor of Kansas City, but this experience did not occur in Kansas City.
+Portland, Oregon. - 7 This came from a story related by Rick Cole at the 2023 GFOA Annual Conference: Cole, R. (May 23, 2023).
+Politics in budgeting: Don't hate the player, don't hate the game, change the game [Conference session].
+2023 GFOA Annual Conference.
+Portland, Oregon. - 8 This is based on surveying audience members at GFOA conferences to ask them what they think are the most important values in the code. - 9 Note that Funkhouser was mayor of Kansas City, but this experience did not occur in Kansas City.
 Rather, it was part of Funkhouser's broader experience in municipal government.
 This came from a story related by former mayor of Kansas City, Missouri, Mark Funkhouser at the 2023 GFOA Annual Conference: Funkhouser, M. (May 23, 2023).
-Politics in budgeting: Don't hate the player, don't hate the game change the game [Conference session].
-2023 GFOA Annual ${\it Conference.\,Portland,\,Oregon.}$ - This idea was shared by Rick Cole at the 2023 GFOA Annual Conference: Cole, R. (May 23, 2023).
 Politics in budgeting: Don't hate the player, don't hate the game, change the game [Conference session].
 2023 GFOA Annual Conference.
-Portland, Oregon. - 11 Finance officers will advocate for spending in some cases but generally will be perceived to be less interested in spending public funds than many, if not most, other participants - 12 Whether or not Plato advocated for the use of the noble lie is a matter of debate. - Acemoglu, D. & Johnson, S. (2023).
+Portland, Oregon. - 10 This idea was shared by Rick Cole at the 2023 GFOA Annual Conference: Cole, R. (May 23, 2023).
+Politics in budgeting: Don't hate the player, don't hate the game, change the game [Conference session].
+2023 GFOA Annual Conference.
+Portland, Oregon. - 11 Finance officers will advocate for spending in some cases but generally will be perceived to be less interested in spending public funds than many, if not most, other participants. - $^{12} \ Acemoglu, D. \& Johnson, S. (2023).
 Power and progress: Our thousand-year struggle over technology and prosperity.
-New York, NY, PublicAffairs - These were derived from: Heath, C. & Health D. (2013) Decisive: How to Make Better Choices in Life and Work,. by Chip Heath and Dan Heath, Crown Currency, 2013. - 15 This is the central idea behind zero-based budgeting, an idea that has inspired many derivative methods of budgeting. - This came from a story related by Krista Morrison at the 2023 GFOA Annual Conference: Morrison, K. (May 23, 2023).
-Politics in budgeting: Don't hate the player, don't hate the game. change the game [Conference session].
+New York, NY, Public Affairs and Progress of the Control of th$ - 13 These were derived from: Heath, C. & Health D. (2013).
+Decisive: How to Make Better Choices in Life and Work,. by Chip Heath and Dan Heath, Crown Currency, 2013. - 14 This is the central idea behind zero-based budgeting, an idea that has inspired many derivative methods of budgeting. - 15 This came from a story related by Krista Morrison at the 2023 GFOA Annual Conference: Morrison, K. (May 23, 2023).
+Politics in budgeting: Don't hate the player, don't hate the game, change the game [Conference session].
 2023 GFOA Annual Conference.
-Portland, Oregon. - 17 This paragraph is based on the recollection of Andrew Kleine, former budget director for the City of Baltimore.
+Portland, Oregon. - 16 This paragraph is based on the recollection of Andrew Kleine, former budget director for the City of Baltimore.